dijksterhuis/octatools/README.md

 - Sane Logging messages
 - Sane Error handling
 - Work out some better chainer CLI command names.
-- Create Nx random slices in a long audio file.
 - Templates
   - Projects -- YAML project spec -> Octatrack project file
   - Parts -- load the same template onto all parts in all banks in a project